shin-hyuk/yoda/NEW_ARCHITECTURE_PLAN.md

 ## **Alert & Schedule System Architecture**

-**Use Case**: Users can set alerts ("notify when BTC drops 5%") and schedules ("sell when BTC rises 5%") through natural language interaction with YODA, creating a global orchestration system accessible from anywhere.
+**Use Case**: Users can set alerts ("notify when BTC drops 5%") and schedules ("sell when BTC rises 5%") through natural language interaction with YODA.

 ### **Implementation Overview**